hriztam/GujjuGPT/README.md

 ### Steps

-1. Data collection
+1. Data collection - Done
-2. Data clearning
+2. Data clearning - Done
-3. Creating a high quality Instruction-style dataset
+3. Creating a high quality Instruction-style dataset - In Progress
 4. Quantization of the model
 5. Fine-tuning